arun-gupta/diffusion-lab/README.md

 - **Content Addition**: Mask a wall area + "A cozy fireplace with crackling flames and warm lighting"
 - **Art Restoration**: Mask damaged areas + "Original artwork continuation matching the existing style"
 - **Creative Replacement**: Mask an object + "A vintage wooden door with ornate carvings and brass handle"

+### Prompt Chaining Examples
+- **Character Journey**:
+  1. "A young knight stands at the castle gates, ready for adventure"
+  2. "The knight enters a dark forest, sword drawn and cautious"
+  3. "The knight battles a fierce dragon in a clearing"
+  4. "The knight emerges victorious, holding the dragon's treasure"
+  5. "The knight returns to the castle, hailed as a hero"
+- **Environmental Progression**:
+  1. "A peaceful village in the morning light"
+  2. "Dark clouds gather over the village"
+  3. "A storm rages through the village streets"
+  4. "The storm passes, leaving destruction behind"
+  5. "The village rebuilds, stronger than before"
+- **Emotional Arc**:
+  1. "A person sits alone in a quiet room, looking thoughtful"
+  2. "The person faces a difficult decision, tension visible"
+  3. "The person reaches a moment of crisis and despair"
+  4. "The person begins to find inner peace and acceptance"
+  5. "The person emerges transformed, confident and happy"

 ## Technical Details